How many lessons will I need?

 Should I practise with friends or family?

 Yes!
 Driving is a practical skill.
 The more you practise the better your driving.
-However, parents or friends won’t have dual controls so perhaps wait until you’ve had a few lessons to get the hang of things and find somewhere safe and quiet.
+However, parents or friends won’t have dual controls so perhaps wait until you’ve had a few lessons to get the hang of things and then find somewhere safe and quiet to start.
 Of course, you will need insurance and “L” plates and a good tip is to get a stick on mirror for the passenger supervising you.
 I welcome parents to sit in on lessons to get an idea of your standard of driving before they take you out.

 ROSPA has some useful advice for parents.